ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

     ```
     into the `Filter your data using KQL syntax` search bar toward the top of the Kibana window
 3. Click on the refresh icon at the right of the time picker
-4. Open up a "trade committed for <customer_id>" record
+4. Open up the first "trade committed for <customer_id>" log record

 And now let's confirm these logs are coming by way of OTLP directly from service to the Collector, and not via an intermediate log file: